benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("tabula")` provides a convenient and reproducible toolkit for relative dating by matrix seriation (reciprocal ranking, CA-based seriation).
 This package provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
 The package make it easy to visualize count data and statistical thresholds: rank vs. abundance plots, heatmaps, Ford (1962) and Bertin (1977) diagrams.
 - `r pkg("dimensio")` provides simple Principal Components Analysis (PCA) and Correspondence Analysis (CA) based on the Singular Value Decomposition (SVD).
 This package provides S4 classes and methods to compute, extract, summarize and visualize results of multivariate data analysis.
 It also includes methods for partial bootstrap validation.
 - `r github("ISAAKiel/quantAAR")` contains tidy wrappers and useful utility function for common applications of exploratory statistics in archaeology.
+- `r pkg("skyscapeR")` for data reduction, visualization and analysis in skyscape archaeology, archaeoastronomy and cultural astronomy.

 ### Zooarchaeological analysis